IBMDeveloperMEA/A-Currency-Conversion-App/README.md

 [![Build Status](https://travis-ci.com/IBM/python-ubi-openshift.svg?branch=development)](https://travis-ci.com/IBM/python-ubi-openshift)

-#  Deploy an application to OpenShift 4 using Red Hat Universal Base Image (UBI)
+#  A currency conversion app with Red Hat OpenShift Universal Base Image

-This code pattern is part of the [Bee Travels project](https://github.com/bee-travels) that focuses on deploying a Python currency exchange application to OpenShift 4 using UBI
+This is a repo for the upcoming webinar - "A currency conversion app with Red Hat OpenShift Universal Base Image" [Webinar Link + Replay]( https://www.crowdcast.io/e/fxUBIOpenShift )

-## After following this code pattern, you will understand how to:
+## After the handson, you will understand how to:

 * Design and create a Python microservice with a REST interface that has a swagger test harness where you can manually inspect, discover, and run the various API endpoints.
 * Build a docker image of this microservice using the UBI
 * Deploy and run this microservice on OpenShift version 4